typesense/typesense-dart/README.md

 ### Examples

-Here are the examples that walk you through on how to use the client: [main.dart](example/console-simple/main.dart)
+The examples that walk you through on how to use the client: [main.dart](example/console-simple/main.dart)

 Make sure to [README](example/console-simple/README.md) beforehand.